mpclarkson/vapor-demo-provider/README.md

 This demo provider also includes middleware that simply adds a header `DemoProvider: Installed` to all responses.

-Currently it is not possible for a provider to enable middleware - you must do this manually.
+Currently it does not seem possible for a provider to enable middleware automatically - you must do this manually.

 ```swift